dof-dss/nicsdru_unity/README.md

 ## Running migrations

-You will first need to het hold of a Drupal 7 database dump for your chosen site to act as the source of the migration.
+You will first need to get hold of a Drupal 7 database dump for your chosen site to act as the source of the migration.
 We will take Uregni as an example and assume that we have a dump file 'uregni.sql'.

 1. Import the database into the 'uregni7' database host: